 “Schedule your book so you have some time between your completed edited manuscript and the beginning of the typesetting phase.
-Why?
-Because with imagination and research you can probably locate several noted people who may give your book an endorsement.

 Get On National TV!